 It’s simple — are these tickets closer to the stage?
 Do they come with special amenities?
 Are they VIP tickets?

 These types of tickets are very difficult to get ahold of, but people are willing to pay more for them.
+The types of people who buy these tickets are not sensitive to price.
 If you can obtain them, you can make some nice money.

 On the other hand, there are so many super cheap tickets available that the market may be too crowded.